AnithaAnnem/Snaatak-/README.md

 -  **Scalability across web and mobile** – Use React for web apps and React Native for building native mobile apps with shared logic.

-# Purpose of React

-The main purpose of React is to build **dynamic**, **modern**, and **interactive** user interfaces in an efficient and organized way.
-It empowers developers to create high-performing applications with a clear structure and maintainability.

-React helps by:

--  **Simplifying UI creation through component reuse** – Build once, use anywhere.
--  **Ensuring better performance using the Virtual DOM** – Efficiently update only the parts of the UI that change.
--  **Offering predictable data flow via one-way binding** – Makes debugging and understanding app behavior easier.
--  **Enabling cross-platform development with React Native** – Use the same core concepts to build mobile apps.

-React helps teams build applications that are **fast**, **interactive**, and **easy to manage**.

 # Why Use React?